0xme10/Drug-Review-Analysis/README.md

 To get started with the project, follow these steps:

 1. Clone this repository to your local machine.
 2. Ensure you have the required dependencies installed.
-You can refer to the `requirements.txt` file for more information.
+You can refer to the `readme.md` file for more information.
 3. Explore the notebooks in the provided order to understand the project workflow and analysis process.
 4. Execute the notebooks by running the cells to reproduce the analysis and results.
 5. Refer to the Executive Summary Report for a comprehensive overview of the project, including key findings, insights, and conclusions.